tuananhlfc/minitensor/README.md

 # minitensor
-A mini version of Tensor library
+A basic Deep Learning framework to learn the internal concepts of a DL systems.
+The project learns from [minitorch](https://minitorch.github.io/)'s structure